 - “London Whale” credit default swap manipulation.
 The CFTC fined JP Morgan $100 million for employing manipulative tactics in the trading of credit default swaps (CDS).

 Phillips & Cohen has experience representing whistleblowers in cases involving complex financial transactions and fraud in commodities markets.
 We have won one CFTC award for a whistleblower client, and have filed many whistleblower claims under the Dodd-Frank CFTC whistleblower award program and are working closely with enforcement officials on a number of them.

 We represented a whistleblower who was awarded more than $32 million under the SEC whistleblower reward program – one of the largest rewards made under the Dodd-Frank whistleblower programs – for his help and that of Phillips & Cohen exposing and stopping a massive securities fraud.

-If you are aware of any fraud in commodities markets or violations of commodities laws and would like to discuss your options under the CFTC whistleblower program, please contact Phillips & Cohen to discuss the matter at no charge.
+If you are aware of fraud in the commodities markets or violations of commodity laws and would like to discuss with experienced and successful whistleblower attorneys your options, please contact Phillips & Cohen for a free and confidential consultation.